postmates/triton-python/README.md

 #### Multiplexing

 Streams can also be configured to represent multiple downstream providers.
-For example, the stream alias `my_composite_stream` can be configured to publish events to both Kinesis and Pubsub as follows:
+For example, the stream alias `my_composite_stream` can be configured to interact with both Kinesis and Pubsub as follows:

 ```yaml
 my_composite_stream: